MayankB11/MayankB11.github.io/_pages/about.md

 Prior to this in the summer 2018, I had interned as a software developer at [Zerostack](https://www.zerostack.com/).
 I had developed a CLI to ease the problem of network troubleshooting in virtual machines in an [OpenStack](https://www.openstack.org/) cluster.

 During my Sophomore years I had joined [KRSSG](http://krssg.in/index.html) and implemented a multi-threaded three-tier architecture for soccer playing omni-wheel robots.
-I led the team for maiden participation in [Robocup](https://www.robocup.org/), Nagoya, Japan in July, 2017.
+I led the team for their maiden participation in [Robocup](https://www.robocup.org/), Nagoya, Japan in July, 2017.

 During my spare time I enjoy solving chess puzzles and watching TV/web series.
 I also like to discover new songs on Spotify, thanks to its good recommendation system.
 Here is a [playlist](https://open.spotify.com/playlist/1fp89gMRmb0DE2W0ULbEWf?si=vtdlVMeIQh-jzfg4rkUZ_A) which contains a messy curration of all the longs I mostly listen.
 Happy listening!